 Write the first draft, not stopping to fine tune the phrasing, but aiming to get onto the paper all that you have to say.

 After some time has elapsed, read the draft critically, noting where it is ambiguous, incomplete, overwritten, etc.

 Read the second draft, checking for errors in grammar and punctuation, and making sure that you have said just what you meant.

 Type the final draft.

 Proofread the typed copy, and correct as necessary to ensure that it is free from errors.

 Tip: Looking for some examples of book reviews?
-Browse H-Net Reviews or other review sites.
+Browse H-Net Reviews, Nature Book Reviews, or other review sites.